-The first case of monkeypox in Arkansas was identified in July 2022.
+The first case of Mpox in Arkansas was identified in July 2022.

-Monkeypox is NOT spread through casual, brief conversations or walking by someone with monkeypox, like at a grocery store.
+Mpox is NOT spread through casual, brief conversations or walking by someone with Mpox, like at a grocery store.

-- Currently, there is no treatment explicitly approved for monkeypox virus infections.
-However, antivirals developed for use in patients with smallpox may prove beneficial against monkeypox.
+- Currently, there is no treatment explicitly approved for Mpox virus infections.
+However, antivirals developed for use in patients with smallpox may prove beneficial against Mpox.
 TPOXX is an antiviral medication being used as an investigational treatment.
 If your medical provider feels this would benefit you, please contact ADH at 1-800-803-7847.

 Testing is currently available through several large commercial laboratories, including LabCorp, Quest, Aegis, Sonic Healthcare, and Mayo Labs.
 For providers planning to test through a commercial lab, there is no need to contact ADH prior to testing.
 For providers needing to test through ADH’s Glen F. Baker Public Health Lab, call ADH’s Outbreak Response Section first at 501-537-8969.

 Specimen receiving is M-F 8am to 7:30pm at PHL.
 Specimens can be stored at 2-8 C until ready to ship.